reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 ### 3. Heap Sort

 ### 4. Introspective Sort
+Algorithm used in the Standard C++ Library.
 Hybrid sorting altorithm that combines the strengths of quick sort, heap sort, and insertion sort.